ClintPollock/Veracode-Azure-DevOps-Getting-Started-Guide/README.md

 # Veracode-Azure-DevOps-Guide
-How to get started with Veracode scanning and your code and AzureDevOps.
+How to get started with Veracode scanning and your code and Azure DevOps.

-For this example we will demonstrate a Static + Software Composition Analysis scan.
+For this example we will demonstrate a Static + Software Composition Analysis Policy scan.

 We can use VeraDemoDotNet for this example.